EyYoTony/cats-mock-exam/instructions.md

 Update the api defined in this repo to send data back and forth to a mysql database as well as the existing CouchDB database.
 Create a **dal-sql.js** file used to interact with a mysql database named **cats**.

 - Ensure the api utilizes the same JSON schema for the mysql database as the CouchDB database.
-Key names and data types within the JSON should remain the same.
+When calling the endpoints the JSON key names and data types should remain the same.

 - Ensure the following endpoints work for both a CouchDB and a MySQL database.